Emerging AI Trends, Strategies & Opportunities for Small Businesses

 2. Select the Right AI Tools for Your Specific Needs

 With your priorities established, research solutions specifically designed for your identified pain points.
 Evaluate options based on implementation complexity, integration capabilities with your existing systems, and total cost of ownership.
 Prioritize vendors with experience serving businesses of your size and industry, as they'll better understand your unique challenges.
 Request case studies or references from similar companies to verify results.
-Most importantly, look for solutions that offer tiered pricing or modular features that allow you to start small and expand as you see results.
+Most importantly, look for solutions with tiered pricing or modular features that let you start small and expand as you see results.

 1. Create a shortlist of 3-5 potential solutions